What Is Drop-In Counselling?

-A reminder that – this service is connected to our provincial virtual services, which are separate from Foundry centres.
-If you are interested in receiving in person supports, visit one of our Foundry centres,
+A reminder that – this service is connected to our Foundry BC Virtual provincial virtual services, which are separate from Foundry centres.
+If you are interested in receiving in person supports, visit one of our Foundry centres.

 Download the Foundry BC App

-- Download on Google Play, or the App Store or the desktop version
+- Download on the Google Play, Apple App Store or the desktop web portal version

-Please note the services offered through the Foundry BC app are distinct from our network of Foundry centres.
+Please note the virtual services offered through the Foundry BC app are distinct and separate from our network of Foundry centres.